SS3D: End2End Self-Supervised 3D from Web Videos: Experiments

 \subsection{Zero-shot cross-domain transfer}

 We now evaluate generalization without any target-domain training.
+To ensure comparison fairness, let us clarify that, at inference, depth is predicted on single frames independently.

-All zero-shot results are reported from the same pretrained checkpoint after YouTube-8M pretraining, using the unified single-checkpoint protocol.\\ \textbf{Depth.} Tables~\ref{table:results_depth_kitti_zs} and ~\ref{table:results_depth_nyu_zs} show that \MyTitle\ achieves strong zero-shot depth estimation across both outdoor and indoor domains.
+{\bf Depth:} Tabs.~\ref{table:results_depth_kitti_zs} and ~\ref{table:results_depth_nyu_zs} show that \MyTitle\ achieves strong zero-shot depth estimation across both outdoor and indoor domains.
 While fully supervised methods remain an upper bound, our self-supervised pretrained model approaches the performance of strong supervised baselines, and does so without any 3D ground truth.
 Compared to prior self-supervised methods (which are typically evaluated in-domain), our zero-shot results are already competitive, indicating that web-scale pretraining learns transferable geometric priors rather than benchmark-specific shortcuts.
-The fact that this holds on both KITTI and NYUv2, despite their substantial differences in scene scale and camera intrinsics, supports our main claim that \MyTitle\ learns domain-robust geometry from raw video.\\ \textbf{Camera motion.} Table~\ref{tab:pose} reports zero-shot pose results on Sintel and dynamic TUM-RGBD and compares to AnyCam, which is designed to leverage strong pretrained depth/flow estimators. \MyTitle\ is competitive with AnyCam, despite being trained fully self-supervised and predicting depth, pose, and intrinsics jointly.\\ \textbf{Intrinsics.} Table~\ref{tab:afe_rfe} evaluates focal estimation on Sintel. \MyTitle\ predicts intrinsics directly from raw monocular video and achieves competitive focal accuracy without any calibration supervision.
-These results further reinforce the strength of our whole framework and show that we can infer camera intrinsics quite precisely from raw monocular videos.
+The fact that this holds on both KITTI and NYUv2, despite their substantial differences in scene scale and camera intrinsics, supports our main claim that \MyTitle\ learns domain-robust geometry from raw video.